 8. Think Everything in English

 It’s very common among non-native speakers to think of anything in their mother tongue or native language and then translate it into English.
-This seems quite an easy process to them but keep in mind that you won’t be fluent in English speaking unless you stop doing so.
+This seems quite an easy process for them but keep in mind that you won’t be fluent in English speaking unless you stop doing so.

 “Success remains beyond your comfort zone”.
 Didn’t you hear that before?
 This is the bottom line.
 Try to eat, drink, sleep and think in English to be fluent in English speaking.
 This, in fact, is one of the major factors responsible for making people not being capable of speaking English fluently despite spending dozens if not hundreds of hours of hard work and practice.